-2.2.1 Training Programs
+1.5.1 Training Programs

 At Best Theratronics various environmental health and safety training programs have been implemented to ensure safe working environments for all employees.
 Upon employment employees are trained on Best Theratronics' policies regarding compliance, security, environmental impacts and the quality system expectations.
-The following environmental health and safety training programs are conducted at Best Theratronics:
+The following table lists the environmental health and safety training programs are conducted at Best Theratronics.